albeeralkhawri/arabic-evangelical-church/README.md

 5. **Redirect Domain:**
    - Visit [Arabic Church Redirect](https://www.arabicchurch.ie/) and confirm that it redirects to the main domain.

+community.

+## Hosting

+This project is hosted by GitHub custom Domain Page and github provide TSL free certificate

 ## License

 This project is open source.